pivvenit/factuursturen-integration/readme.txt

 === Factuursturen integration ===
-Contributors: Fly Webservices
+Contributors: PivvenIT
+Tags: factuursturen, woocommerce
-Tags: factuursturen, woocommerce, pronamic, ideal, api Requires at least: 4.7
+Requires at least: 4.7
-Tested up to: 5.9
+Tested up to: 6.3
 Stable tag: 4.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 This plugin passes all payments to Factuursturen and creates automatic invoices.
-Works with WooCommerce payments and Pronamic payments.
+Works with WooCommerce payments.

 = Supported Plugins =
 The following plugins are supported by the Factuursturen plugin:

 * WooCommerce
-* Gravity Forms
-* Pronamic Pay

 == Installation ==